Vinča symbols: Proto-writing

 It is unlikely that the Vinča symbols represent an early writing system.
 It is not likely that the stateless societies of Neolithic Europe would have had cause to independently invent writing, which was developed in Mesopotamia to facilitate accounting as required for the administration of political and economic systems in early state societies.
 There is no evidence that such institutions existed in the Vinča culture.

 Some researchers, such as Marija Gimbutas and archaeo-semiologist Marco Merlini, have argued that the Vinča symbols belonged to a wider tradition of literacy in Old Europe, which they referred to the "Old European script" and the "Danube script" respectively.
-Gimbutas reconstructed a hypothetical pre-Indo-European "Civilization of Old Europe", defined as having occupied the area between the Dniester valley and the Sicily-Crete line.
+Gimbutas reconstructed a hypothetical pre-Indo-European "Civilization of Old Europe" occupying the area between the Dniester valley and the Sicily-Crete line.
 She incorporated the Vinča markings into her model of Old Europe, suggesting that they might either be the writing system for an Old European language, or more probably a system of proto-writing.
 This view has been generally met with skepticism.
 The symbols themselves have not been discovered outside of an area comprising Serbia (i.e., Vinča itself), southeastern Hungary, western Romania, and western Bulgaria.

+Quantitative linguist Michael Mäder, a researcher who opposes the view held by proponents of the Danube script, argued that, based on the criteria for determining whether a script is a genuine script, the Danube script cannot be regarded as either a genuine script or a proto-script.
+He argues that in the list of symbols compiled by Shan Winn, these were rotated and arranged arbitrarily.
+This enabled Winn to include as wide a range of symbols as possible (most of which were isolated ceramic markings).
+However, there are not enough repetitions of sequences across the entire corpus to substantiate an independent script.
+Instead, the signs collected by Winn consist of ceramic markings (59%) and asymmetrical ornaments (11.5%), and only the remaining 29.5% of the Vinča signs could represent a symbolic script.